Amati AIM VCT

 Before finding out more about Amati AIM VCT plc, it is important that you first read and understand the information set out below.

 Amati AIM VCT plc is an investment company within the meaning of section 266 of the Companies Act 2006.
-Registered in Scotland, company number 278722.
+Amati AIM VCT plc is registered in England and Wales with registered number 04138683 and has its registered office at 27-28 Eastcastle Street, London, W1W 8DH.
 The Manager of the Trust is Amati Global Investors Limited, authorised and regulated by the Financial Conduct Authority.

 Important information for Investors

 The information contained on the following pages has been prepared for the use of those people who are United Kingdom residents for tax and investment purposes.
 Amati believes that the information provided is accurate as at the date of its publication, but no representation or warranty of accuracy is given by Amati and therefore no liability in respect of any error or omission by a third party is accepted by Amati or its affiliates or any of their directors, employees, consultants or agents.

 The information contained in this web site is subject to change without prior notice and is not to be reproduced, copied or otherwise made available to persons other than those for whom it is intended, especially anyone outside the UK for tax or investment purposes, without the prior written consent of Amati.

 This web site and its contents have been issued and approved by Amati, in its capacity as Amati AIM VCT plc's investment manager.
 Amati Global Investors is authorised and regulated in the United Kingdom by the Financial Conduct Authority.
 Any comments expressed reflect the views of Amati Global Investors and should not be taken as any kind of recommendation or advice.

 We recommend that potential investors seek independent financial advice prior to investing in a VCT.
 Investment in a VCT carries a higher risk than many other forms of investment.